Budget of the European Union: GNI-based own resources

-National contributions from the Member States are the largest source of the EU budget and are calculated based on gross national income.

 The Gross National Income (GNI)-based resource is an 'additional' resource that provides the revenue required to cover expenditure in excess of the amount financed by traditional own resources, VAT-based contributions and other revenue in any year.
+These national contributions from the Member States are the largest source of the EU budget and are calculated based on gross national income.

 The GNI-based resource ensures that the general budget of the Union is always initially balanced.

 The GNI call rate is determined by the additional revenue needed to finance the budgeted expenditure not covered by the other resources (VAT-based payments, traditional own resources and other revenue).
 Thus a uniform call rate is applied to the GNI of each of the Member States.

 Due to this covering mechanism the rate to be applied to the Member States' gross national income varies from one financial year to another.

 Nowadays this resource represents the largest source of revenue of the EU Budget (generally around 70% of the total financing).
 In 2017, due to the higher than usual other revenues and surplus from the previous year the rate of call of GNI was 0.5162548% and the total amount of the GNI resource levied was €78,620 million (representing 56.6% of total revenue).
 In 2017, Denmark, the Netherlands and Sweden benefited from an annual gross reduction in their GNI-based contribution (of respectively €130 million, €695 million and €185 million – all amounts are expressed in 2011 prices).

 The total amount of own resources that may be collected for the EU Budget from Member States in any given year is limited with reference to Member States' GNI.
 Currently, the total amount of own resources allocated to the Union to cover annual appropriations for payments cannot exceed 1.20% of the sum of all the Member States' GNI.

 The GNI for own resource purposes is calculated by National Statistical Institutes according to European law governing the sources and methods to compile GNI and the transmission of GNI data and related methodological information to the commission (Eurostat).
 Basic information must be provided by the countries concerned to Eurostat before 22 September in the year following the budget year concerned.

 Eurostat carries out information visits to the National Statistical Institutes forming part of the European Statistical System.
 Based on assessment reports by Eurostat, the Directorate-General for Budget of the Commission may notify to the Permanent Representative of the Member State concerned required corrections and improvements in the form of reservations on the Member State's GNI data.
 Payments are made monthly by Member States to the commission.
 Own resources payments are made monthly.
 Custom duties are made available by Member States after their collection.
 Payments of VAT- and GNI-based resources are based upon the budget estimates made for that year, subject to later correction.